-Ducor, a small town of approximately 800 people, has had severe water injustice problems for many years, and these problems were exacerbated during the drought.
+Ducor, a small town of approximately 800 people, has struggled with water injustices in the past.
 Ruth Martinez lived in Ducor for the past 40 years, "Little kids were getting rashes from showering, and mothers were complaining that their kids were getting sick.
 [There were] lots of complaints from everyone, kidney problems [were reported]...” she said.
 The residents of Ducor had been aware that there was contamination in the water, and these health symptoms made it obvious.
-Furthermore, water from the tap smelled terrible due to high levels of poisonous arsenic contamination.
-The drought caused even more problems and reduced water access.
 "We had no water pressure and they didn't want us to flush our toilets or wash our dishes at a certain time."
 Kids were not permitted to flush toilets at school, which was dirty and not sanitary.
 Residents of Ducor were forced to spend enormous amounts of money on water.
 Every month, Ruth said she spent $65 on her water bill and an additional $100 on bottled water for drinking.
-Her neighbors all had the same problems, but not all of them could speak english so it was difficult for them to speak up.
+Her neighbors all had the same problems, but not all of them could speak English so it was difficult for them to speak up.